Non-UK domiciliaries: Inheritance tax issues and opportunities

 - Non-UK domiciled status carries with it the benefit of being subject to IHT only in respect of UK assets.

 - However, this tax benefit does not last forever.
 After a long period of UK residence, the IHT position may be affected by the acquisition of “deemed domiciled” status.
-Under current law, this typically occurs at the beginning of the 17th tax year of residence.
+This typically occurs at the beginning of the 16th tax year of residence.

 - The tax impact of being deemed domiciled can be reduced greatly by giving non-UK assets to a suitable trust, before such status is acquired.
 Such a trust can function as a long-term IHT shelter, insofar as it holds non-UK assets.